B.A. University of Sydney

 Sarita is a persuasive advocate of contemporary music and enjoys the challenge of championing new works.
 She has debuted works by composers Jerome Combier, Jean Giroud, and John B. Hedges, among others, and has collaborated extensively with Martin Bresnick and Ezra Laderman.
 With the Alianza Quartet she recorded Laderman’s last three string quartets for Albany Records to critical acclaim.

-Sarita Kwok’s passion for performing is matched only by her commitment to education, and her analytic yet sensitive approach has made her a highly sought after teacher.
+Sarita Kwok’s passion for performing is matched only by her commitment to education, and her analytic yet sensitive approach has made her a highly sought-after teacher.
 The former director of the undergraduate lessons program at Yale, Sarita served for eight years on the faculty of the Yale Department of Music.
 She is currently chair of the music department at Gordon College in Wenham, Massachusetts, where she is also a professor and resident artist.
-She has additionally taught master classes Wellesley and Amherst colleges and at the New Zealand School of Music, among others.
+She has additionally taught master classes at Wellesley and Amherst colleges and at the New Zealand School of Music, among others.

 Sarita holds both Doctor and Master of Musical Arts degrees from the Yale School of Music, where she was a student of Syoko Aki and the Tokyo String Quartet.
 She performs on a violin from 1736 by Italian maker Johannes Florenus Guidantus.